samsquire/ideas4/README.md

 I want a programming language that can crash at any point and recover when restarted.

-It should schedule writes and network calls to be robust.
+It should schedule writes and network calls to be robust by ordering writes so that the database is always consistent.
 The approach that ShardStore takes could be generalized.

 Write a forward progress function and the recovery function is written.